d-oliveros/es6-requireindex/README.md

 module.exports = requireIndex(ctx, [opts]);
 ```

-To requiring all the files in a folder from server-side code and browser-side code with webpack, you can do:
+To require all the files in a folder in an isomorphic fashion (eg with browser and server support), you can do:

 ```js
 var ctx;